TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

    .. index:: single: platform (in module sys)

    Return the platform identifier for the current platform.
-On Unix, this is formed from the "official" name of the operating system, converted to lower case, followed by the major revision number; e.g., for Solaris 2.x, which is also known as SunOS 5.x, the value is ``'sunos5'``.
+On Unix, this is formed kutoka the "official" name of the operating system, converted to lower case, followed by the major revision number; e.g., for Solaris 2.x, which is also known as SunOS 5.x, the value is ``'sunos5'``.
 On Mac OS X, it is ``'darwin'``.
 On Windows, it is ``'win'``.
 The returned string points into